 Although savings is an important financial service and is beneficial for the MFI as well as for the clients mobilizing public savings by MFIs is a much-debated topic.
 Regulations not only in India but in many other countries too, do not allow MFIs to collect public savings.

-As far as Non-Banking Finance Companies (NBFCs) are concerned they can only collect savings after meeting certain stringent regulatory requirements as set by Reserves Bank of India, including investment grade rating from an accredited Credit Rating agency.
-The requirements for collection of savings are so stringent that most of the NBFC-MFIs are – in practice non-deposit taking.
+As far as Non-Banking Finance Companies (NBFCs) are concerned they can only collect savings after meeting certain stringent regulatory requirements as set by Reserves Bank of India, including investment-grade rating from an accredited Credit Rating agency.
+The requirements for the collection of savings are so stringent that most of the NBFC-MFIs are – in practice non-deposit taking.